CodeJonesW/Wills_Blog/assets/blog-posts/ai-recipe-blog.md

 ## AI Daily Recipe Blog

 Today's thought experiment will be about an AI blog that requests information from an OpenAi GPT and writes daily recipe articles.
 I am imagining a lively voice that speaks about its sources and conveys an excitement for cooking.
 Our Ai friend writes clear concise recipes with minimal fluff.
+The inspiration for this idea comes from the many recipes I find on google that are often crowded with extra information in order to make the user view more advertisements 😕.

 ### What sets this aside from other blogs?